mtalhak003/CROSS-OS-BRIDGE/README.md

-CROSS-OS BRIDGE
+##CROSS-OS BRIDGE
 CROSS-OS BRIDGE is a server-client communication system developed for my Operating Systems Lab at UET Peshawar.
 The server handles multiple client connections, manages tutor and chair resources, and shuts down gracefully upon receiving a termination signal.
 This project demonstrates practical applications in resource management, remote tutoring, and distributed task processing.

-Project Report
-Course: CSE 204L: Operating Systems Lab
-Submitted by:
-Muhammad Azeem Uddin Khan (22pwcse2167)
-Muhammad Talha Khan (22pwcse2213)
-Muhammad Ibad Khan (22pwcse2170)
-Class Section: A
-Submitted to: Engr.
-Abdullah Hamid
-Date: 24/06/2024
-Department: Department of Computer Systems Engineering
-University: University of Engineering and Technology, Peshawar Problem Statement
+Problem Statement
-We aim to create a server-client communication system where a server can handle multiple client connections.
+I aim to create a server-client communication system where a server can handle multiple client connections.
 The server will manage tutor and chair resources and respond to client requests.
 Clients will connect to the server, request a specified number of help sessions and chairs, and then terminate the connection.
 The server will shut down gracefully upon receiving a termination signal from a client.

 Algorithm
 Server Algorithm